SAF-HOLLAND (ETR:SFQ) Given a €6.00 Price Target by Deutsche Bank Analysts

-Deutsche Bank set a €6.00 ($6.98) price objective on SAF-HOLLAND (ETR:SFQ) in a research note released on Thursday morning, Borsen Zeitung reports.
-The brokerage currently has a neutral rating on the stock.
+SAF-HOLLAND (ETR:SFQ) received a €6.00 ($6.98) price objective from equities researchers at Deutsche Bank in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
+The firm presently has a “neutral” rating on the stock.
+Deutsche Bank’s target price would suggest a potential upside of 20.77% from the company’s current price.

 SAF-Holland SA manufactures and supplies chassis-related systems and components for trucks, trailers, semi-trailers, buses, and recreational vehicles.
 It offers axle and suspension systems, fifth wheels, kingpins, and landing gears under the SAF, Holland, Neway, KLL, Corpco, V.Orlandi, and York brands.